-Graphic communications – including advertising, publications, and signage delivered through print and digital communications, package printing, and so much more – represents a vibrant industry that is ideal for individuals interested in applied technology with a creative flair.
+Graphic communications–including advertising, publications, packaging, and signage delivered through print and digital communications, package printing, and so much more–represents a vibrant industry that is ideal for students interested in applied technology with a creative flair.
 Brand owners, marketers, and content creators need to reach audiences to effectively communicate their information and messages.
 RIT’s media arts and technology degree prepares students to manage content from concept through distribution across multiple platforms, including print, web, mobile, and social media.
-In the media arts and technology major breadth of cross-channel graphic media production skills are taught, preparing students for leadership roles in graphic communications.
+In the media arts and technology major, a breadth of cross-channel graphic media production skills are taught, preparing students for leadership roles in graphic communications.
 Students who possess an interest in computer graphics, color science, imaging, and business will learn the skills necessary for success in a dynamic and robust industry.

-As part of the curriculum, you will spend two fifteen-week sessions in a paid cooperative education experience with a related business, learning the ropes of the printing and publishing industries.
-These real-life experiences within the industry will assist you in your ultimate job search.
-Upon graduation, our students can work with photographers, graphic designers, advertisers, and publishers to create cross-media communications that inform, entertain and persuade others.
+As part of the curriculum, students will participate in two cooperative education experiences with a related business, learning the ropes of the graphics and publishing industries.
+These full-time, paid work experiences within the industry assist students in their ultimate job search.
+Upon graduation, students are well-prepared to work with photographers, graphic designers, advertisers, and publishers to create cross-media communications that inform, entertain, and persuade.
 Graduates have found positions in advertising production, digital imaging, print production, and web design and development.

 Advertising, PR, and Marketing